Rizz0S/in-harmony/README.md

 Find a palette for everyone.

 ### What was this website built with?
 I made this website with JavaScript, React, and Redux.
-I'm also utilizing the Javascript packages iro.js, get-pixels, chroma.js, react-flip, and react-alert.
+I'm also utilizing the Javascript packages iro.js, get-pixels, chroma.js, react-card-flip, and react-alert.
 The back-end is built with Rails, postgresql, and complete with JWT Auth and B-Crypt password protection.

 Link to back-end repo: https://github.com/Rizz0S/in-harmony-backend